Madeline Miller: Galatea

 A short story originally released as an e-book in 2013.
 It was later released in hardback in March 2022.
 The novel is a retelling of the Greek myth Pygmalion from the perspective of the sculptor's statue.

 Heracles' Bow

 A short story contained within The Song of Achilles and published in a Waterstones Special edition of The Song of Achilles on August 7, 2012, Heracles' Bow takes from the perspective of Philoctetes, how he suffered his snake bite, and his abandonment by his companions.
 Much of the story takes place as a dialogue between Philoctetes and an imaginary Heracles, though other characters from The Song of Achilles also appear in it.

 Persephone

 In December 2021, Miller announced via an Instagram post that she was working on her new novel, about the goddess Persephone.

+Mestra: A Short Story

+In January 2026, Miller announced via an Instagram post the release of her latest fictional short story about the forgotten myth of Mestra.